kanekin/kanekin.github.io/content/portfolio/HealthKitForReactNative.md

 React Native SDK for iOS Health Kit.
 It enabled React Native apps to subscribe Health Kit data updates.

 <!--more-->
-This project was particularly difficult on receiving the updates from Health Kit while the app was in the background.
-It was a interesting challenge to orchestrate the timing of life cycles between iOS and React Native layers.
+It took a lot of researching and debugging to enable receiving the updates from Health Kit while the app was in the background.
+It was an exciting challenge to orchestrate the timing of life cycles between iOS and React Native layers.

 ## My role in this project
-- Researched lifecycles of ReactNative and iOS apps.
+- Researching lifecycles of ReactNative and iOS apps.
-- Made a prototype to enable React Native layer to get awaken while the app is in the background.
+- Made a prototype to enable React Native layer to get awakened while the app is in the background.
 - Delivered the ReactNative SDK to enable background data stream from iOS HealthKit.